On minimal codes arising from projective embeddings of point-line geometries

 \subsection{Embeddable point-line geometries}

-We refer to~\cite{Shult1995} for the general theory on point-line geometries.
-Here, we stick only to those information that will be used in the framework of projective codes.
+We refer to~\cite{Shult1995} for the general theory of point-line geometries.
+Here, we recall only those properties that will be of use in the framework of projective codes.

-A \emph{point-line geometry} is a pair $\Gamma=(\cP,\cL)$ where $\cP$ is a non-empty set whose elements are called \emph{points}, $\cL$ is a set of subsets of $\cP$ called \emph{lines} and incidence is given by inclusion.
+A \emph{point-line geometry} is a pair $\Gamma=(\cP,\cL)$ where $\cP$ is a non-empty set whose elements are called \emph{points}, $\cL$ is a set of subsets of $\cP$ called \emph{lines} and incidence is given by symmetrized inclusion.
 It is required that any line contains at least two points and for any two distinct points there exists at most one line through them.

 Two points $p,q\in\cP$ with $p\neq q$ are \emph{collinear} if they belong to a common line.
-The \emph{collinearity graph} of $\Gamma$ is the graph $G_{\Gamma}$ whose vertices are the points of $\Gamma$ and an edge connects two vertices if their corresponding points are collinear.
-We say that $\Gamma$ is \emph{connected} if $G_{\Gamma}$ is a connected graph.
+The \emph{collinearity graph} of $\Gamma$ is the graph $G_{\Gamma}$ whose vertices are the points of $\Gamma$ and such that an edge connects two vertices if and only if corresponding points are collinear.
+We say that the geometry $\Gamma$ is \emph{connected} if $G_{\Gamma}$ is a connected graph.

-A \emph{subspace} of a point-line geometry $\Gamma$ is a non-empty subset $\cX$ of the point-set $\cP$ of $\Gamma$ such that, for every line $\ell$ of $\Gamma$, if $|\ell \cap X| > 1$ then $\ell \subseteq X$.
-A proper subspace $\cH$ of $\Gamma$ is said to be a {\it geometric hyperplane} of $\Gamma$ (a hyperplane of $\Gamma$ for short) if for every line $\ell$ of $\Gamma$, either $\ell \subseteq \cH$ or $|\ell \cap \cH | = 1$.
+A \emph{subspace} of a point-line geometry $\Gamma$ is a non-empty subset $\cX$ of the point-set $\cP$ of $\Gamma$ such that, for every line $\ell$ of $\Gamma$, if $|\ell \cap \cX| > 1$ then $\ell \subseteq X$.
+A proper subspace $\cH$ of $\Gamma$ is said to be a \emph{geometric hyperplane} of $\Gamma$ (a hyperplane of $\Gamma$< for short) if for every line $\ell$ of $\Gamma$, either $\ell \subseteq \cH$ or $|\ell \cap \cH | = 1$.

-By definition, hyperplanes are proper subspaces of $\Gamma$ but, in general, they might not necessarily be \emph{maximal} with respect to inclusion among the set of all the proper subspaces of $\Gamma$.
+By definition, hyperplanes are proper subspaces of $\Gamma$.
+However, in general, they might not necessarily be \emph{maximal} with respect to inclusion among the set of all the proper subspaces of $\Gamma$.
 In particular, a geometric hyperplane might be a proper subset of another geometric hyperplane.